Sir Roland Wilson Scholarship

 - identification of an area of research that is of public interest and strategic priority, of relevance and enduring interest to the APS.

 Stage 4: Outcomes

-Candidates notified of outcomes.
+Candidates notified of outcomes

-Successful candidates will be offered a Sir Roland Wilson scholarship to commence the following February.
+Successful candidates will be offered a Scholarship to commence the following February.

-New scholar orientation.
+New scholar orientation

-Scholars start the scholarship program and their studies.
+Scholars start the scholarship program and their studies

-All Sir Roland Wilson scholars are awarded scholarships in accordance with ANU Conditions of Award.
+Scholarships are awarded in accordance with ANU Conditions of Award.